Thom Kallor

-Thom Kallor is a character appearing in comic books published by DC Comics, primarily as a member of the Legion of Super-Heroes.
+Thom Kallor is a superhero appearing in comic books published by DC Comics, primarily as a member of the Legion of Super-Heroes.
 The character has also been known as Star Boy and Starman.

 Kallor as Star Boy has appeared in various media outside comics, primarily those featuring the Legion of Super-Heroes.
 He is voiced by Bumper Robinson in Legion of Super Heroes (2006) and Elyes Gabel in Justice League vs. the Fatal Five.

 Publication history

 Thom Kallor first appeared in Adventure Comics #282 and was created by Otto Binder and George Papp.

 Fictional character biography

 Legion of Super-Heroes

 Bronze Age version of Star Boy on the cover of Legion of Super-Heroes vol. 2, #306 (December 1983), art by Keith Giffen and Larry Mahlstedt.

 Star Boy is a member of the Legion of Super-Heroes, a group of young heroes living a millennium in the future.
 He was born to astronomer parents on an observation satellite orbiting the planet Xanthu, and is able to temporarily increase the mass of an object, up to the mass of a star.
 Although he temporarily acquires Kryptonian-level powers similar to those of Superboy after being caught in the tail of a comet, these eventually fade, leaving only his original density-increasing power.
 Early in his Legion career, he travels to the 20th century to meet Superboy.
 While he is there, Lana Lang threatens to expose his identity (a secret on Xanthu) if he refuses to pretend to be her boyfriend, to make Superboy jealous.
 However, the Boy of Steel overhears her and her plan fails.

 Star Boy is expelled from the Legion for killing his girlfriend Dream Girl's ex-boyfriend Kenz Nuhor in self-defense, in violation of the Legion's rule against killing.
 After this, he and Dream Girl join the Legion of Substitute Heroes before returning to the Legion.
 Although Star Boy originally wears a purple uniform with a white cape and five-pointed yellow star on his chest, his best-known costume is a full-body suit with a pattern resembling a starfield.